Dunning-Hotopp-Lab/Direct_RNA_Sequencing/README.md

                         transcript region and take the min start or max end positions per bin amongst the candidate positions.
   --depth_delta_threshold DEPTH_DELTA_THRESHOLD
                         If the absolute change of depth between two consecutive positions exceeds this number, consider this a potential start or stop site.
+  --model_assigned_read_threshold MODEL_ASSIGNED_READ_THRESHOLD
+                        When assigning reads to candidate transcripts (models), throw out any models below this threshold of reads assigned to it.
   -o OUTPUT_PREFIX, --output_prefix OUTPUT_PREFIX
                         Prefix of the output files to save results to.
 The script will append .bed and .gff3 to the filenames -v, --verbose         If enabled, print detailed step progress.